hero media

 9. Braddon Merchant

-Braddon Merchant is that tireless Lonsdale Street favourite that has consistency down to fine art.
-Head along for breakfast, dinner or weekend brunch and you’ll find Canberra’s most discerning foodies fooling around with fresh, light and simple Mediterranean dishes done well and kept affordable.
+Braddon Merchant is that tireless Lonsdale Street favourite that has consistency down to a fine art.
+Head along for breakfast, dinner or weekend brunch and you’ll find Canberra’s most discerning foodies fooling around with fresh, simple Mediterranean dishes done well and kept affordable.

-The award-winning drinks menu of over 150 local and international wines is most valuable, paired with simple fare like meatballs with smoked mozzarella, cod with coconut and chilli, and a fan-favourite steak ciabatta with caramelised onion and sundried tomato.
+The award-winning drinks menu has over 150 local and international wines paired with simple fare like meatballs with smoked mozzarella, cod with coconut and chilli, and a fan-favourite steak ciabatta with caramelised onion and sundried tomato.
 Yes, it’s really that simple.
 And the results are effortlessly excellent.

 Cuisine: European